mhshuvoalways/shopping-list-app/README.md

 # Shopping-list-app

-This is a shopping list application inspired by google. <br/>
+Shop Mate is a simple functional-based application where users can add, delete and update buckets and add a list of items under each bucket.
+This application inspired by google🥼 <br/>
 It lives at https://shopmate-mhs.netlify.app

 ```bash